PhilippLgh/JSDataViews/README.md

 ----

 With JSDataViews users can create abstract interfaces to a given root-dataset.
-The abstract interfaces are called DataViews and inspired by Views in query languages like SQL.
+These abstract interfaces are called DataViews and inspired by Views in query languages like SQL.

 	var employees = dv([